your company formation timeline

 Step 3: Collection of Documents

-In order to start the formation of your company, we need to identify each involved director, shareholder or stakeholder.
+In order to start your company formation, we need to identify each involved director, shareholder or stakeholder.

 The documents we require in this stage are;